MooersLab/pymolsnips/README.md

 An simple alternative is to import individual snippets with the load magic.
 The user enters ` %load filePath/<snippetName>.pml `.
-The file finder system in Jupyter notebook eases navigation to the correct file.
+The file finder system in jupyter notebook eases navigation to the correct file.
 The above library of snippets includes a commented out sublime text 3 snippet that has tab stops.
 This commented out snippet is also printed to the cell so that it can serve as a guide to the sites in the clipping that should be considered for editing.